Rays vs. Royals Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has collected 78 hits with nine doubles, a triple, 14 home runs and 42 walks.
-He has driven in 53 runs with nine stolen bases.
+- Randy Arozarena has 79 hits with nine doubles, a triple, 14 home runs and 43 walks.
+He has driven in 54 runs with nine stolen bases.

-- Arozarena enters this game looking to extend his two-game hit streak.
-During his last five outings he is batting .450 with a double, a home run, a walk and five RBI.
+- Arozarena has picked up at least one hit in three straight games.
+During his last five outings he is hitting .500 with a double, a home run, two walks and six RBI.

 Arozarena Recent Games